KasperGroesLudvigsen/labour_market_analysis/README.md

 ## test.py
 Contains a number of unit tests

-## exploration.py
-Contains a mix of code that was used ad-hoc for initial data exploration

 ## metoder.py
 Contains the functions used in the correlation analysis as well as some other functions used on an ad-hoc basis during initial exploration.

+## exploration.py
+Contains a mix of code that was used ad-hoc for initial data exploration.
 Warning: It's messy

 ## Some datasets
 The datasets were used in the correlation analysis.